-Developing workflow solutions for previous versions of LDD
+Developing workflow solutions for earlier versions of LDD

-You can use the current version of the LDD SDK to develop workflow solutions for previous versions of LDD 4.x.
-However, auto-complete is installed in JSEclipse only for the objects in the latest version of LDD, so do not rely on auto-complete when developing solutions for previous versions.
-For information about objects in previous versions of LDD, see the Lexmark Document Distributor Script Reference.
+To develop workflow solutions for earlier versions of LDD 5.x, use the current version of the LDD SDK.

+Note: Automatic complete is installed only on the latest version of LDD.
+For more information, see the Lexmark Document Distributor Script Reference.